openservicemesh/osm/docs/README.md

 Relative links between markdown pages within the site should be simpler, except [it's hard](https://github.com/openservicemesh/osm/issues/2453#issuecomment-776236289) to create links that work on both Github.com and docs.openservicemesh.io.
 Github paths require file extensions (`/filename.md`), whereas Hugo needs just the slug (`/filename`).

 To ensure the relative link works in both destinations, the best approach is to write the url with the `.md` extension (for Github) and then to add an `aliases` redirect for the path with the extension.
+(The path without the extension will work on the website by default.)

 Example - linking foo.md (1) to bar.md (2):